World Steel Demand 2014

 of steel end-use by application for year 2014 world steel consumption.

 estimates of finished steel consumption by grade for 2014.
 Engineering steels are often also referred to as SBQ

 steels (special bar quality steel); these are steels that typically move or rotate whilst in use.

 Historic Steel Demand & Demand Forecast

-Figures to 2014 are consistent with various World Steel Association [worldsteel] assessments.
-2014 figure is MCI
+Figures to 2016 inclusive are consistent with various World Steel Association [worldsteel] assessments.
+2017 and 2018 figures are MCI

 forecasts.
 All figures are millions of metric tonnes of finished steel.

 This page was last updated on 26th April 2015.